Sociology Requirements

 A candidacy examination is required by the Graduate School for all students aspiring to enter a Ph.D. program at Penn State.
 The purpose of this evaluation is to assess the student’s potential to successfully complete a high-quality Ph.D. program.
 In the Department of Sociology, the Ph.D. candidacy examination is conducted by the Sociology graduate committee.
 The evaluation is based on a dossier prepared by the student and should contain transcripts, faculty evaluations supplied by the graduate officer, the M.A. thesis, and a plan of doctoral study supplied by the student.
 In addition, the student must provide a written release allowing the Graduate Committee to examine all violations of academic integrity that have been filed with the Academic Integrity Office during his or her term of graduate study at Penn State.

 The candidate’s Ph.D. studies are conducted under the supervision of a Ph.D. committee.
 The committee is composed of at least four members of the graduate faculty, at least one of whom must be from outside the Sociology department or represent a different disciplinary perspective (based on scholarly work or field in which Ph.D. was received).
 The committee must include faculty members having recognized expertise in the major and minor areas of specialization selected by the student, as well as expertise in general social theory, research methods, and statistics.
-One faculty member is designated chair of the Ph.D. committee; ordinarily this person also serves as general advisor and director of the dissertation.
+One faculty member is designated chair of the Ph.D. committee; ordinarily this person also serves as general adviser and director of the dissertation.
 Students are strongly encouraged to choose a committee chair as early as possible.

 GCAC-602 – PH.D.
 COMMITTEE FORMATION, COMPOSITION, AND REVIEW – RESEARCH DOCTORATE »